ainfinum/Traffic-Sign-Classifier/README.md

 It's quite interesting to vizualize convolution layers to see what characteristics the neural network use to make classifications.

 The feature map activations of the first convolution layer clearly shows "General caution" sign.
-And the shape of the "General caution" sign is still visible on the second convolution layer.
+And the shape of the "General caution" sign is still visible in the second convolution layer.
 The feature maps activations of the third convolution layer show that this layer search some specific areas of the image.

 Convolotion layer 1